-- 1) Most grade-level areas within and surrounding the subject site are predicted to experience conditions that are considered acceptable for the intended pedestrian uses throughout the year.
-Specifically, conditions over surrounding sidewalks, transit stops, neighbouring existing surface parking lots, surface parking, the loading areas, drop-off/pick-up area, the amenity patio to the south of Phase 1, and in the vicinity of most buildings access points, are considered acceptable. - a.
-It is recommended to recess any primary entrances that front the POPS between Phases 1 and 2 into the building façades by at least 2 m. - 2) During the typical use period (May to October, inclusive), wind comfort conditions within the POPS are predicted to be suitable for a mix of sitting, standing, and strolling, while conditions over the landscape space at the northern limits of the site are predicted to be suitable for mostly standing during the same period.
+- Most grade-level areas within and surrounding the subject site are predicted to experience conditions that are considered acceptable for the intended pedestrian uses throughout the year.
+Specifically, conditions over surrounding most sidewalks, transit stops, neighbouring existing surface parking lots, surface parking, the loading area, the drop-off/pick-up area, the outdoor amenity patio to the south, and in the vicinity of the building access points, are considered acceptable. - a.
+An isolated region that may be considered occasionally uncomfortable for walking is predicted to the southwest of the subject site, where conditions are predicted to comfortable for walking approximately 79% and 77% of the spring and winter seasons, respectively, representing marginal exceedances of 1% and 3% of the walking comfort threshold.
+The introduction of the future Phase 2 massing is predicted to eliminate the uncomfortable wind conditions in this area.
+As such, the noted conditions may be considered as satisfactory.

-- a.
-If required by programming, comfort conditions at sensitive-use areas within the POPS and at the landscape space at the norther limits of the site may be improved by implementing landscaping elements such as tall wind screens and coniferous plantings in dense arrangements that are targeted adjacent to designated seating areas, in combination with strategically placed seating with high-back benches, and other local wind mitigation.
-The extent of the mitigation measures is dependent on the programming of the public courtyard - 3) Regarding the Penthouse Level common amenity terrace serving Phase 1 of the proposed development, which was modelled with 1.8-m-tall wind screens along the outer perimeter, as measured from the local walking surface, wind conditions during the typical use period are predicted to be suitable for a mix of sitting and standing. - a.
+- b.
+At the northeast corner of the proposed development, a similar windier region is predicted to occasionally exceed the walking comfort criteria during the spring and winter seasons; this region is similarly eliminated following the introduction of the future Phase 2 massing and is limited to the driveway surface and away from pedestrian accessible areas. - 2) During the typical use period (May to October, inclusive), wind conditions within the POPS are predicted to be suitable for mostly standing.
+If the POPS will include seating or lounging areas, it is recommended to implement wind barriers that are targeted adjacent to the seating areas, which may take the form of targeted wind screens or dense arrangements of coniferous plantings, in combination with canopy structures above designated seating areas. - 3) Regarding the Penthouse Level common amenity terrace serving the proposed development, which was modelled with 1.8-m-tall wind screens along its outer perimeter, as measured from the local walking surface, wind conditions during the typical use period are predicted to be suitable for a mix of sitting and standing. - a.
 Comfort conditions within the terrace may be improved with the implementation of taller wind screens, such as those rising to at least 2.4 m above the terrace perimeter, as well as mitigation inboard of the terrace perimeter such as wind screens, overhead canopies, or other common landscape elements.
 The extent of mitigation is dependent on the programming of the terrace. - 4) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
 During extreme weather events, (for example, thunderstorms, tornadoes, and downbursts), pedestrian safety is the main concern.
 However, these events are generally short-lived and infrequent and there is often sufficient warning for pedestrians.